glaracuente/resource_pool_cli/README.md

 This is a cli tool written in Python for automatically creating, resizing, and destroying Kubernetes clusters.
 It regards these clusters as resource pools that can be described in terms of cores and memory.

-This was my DevOps fellowship project as part of the Insight Data Science Summer 2019 cohort.
+This was my DevOps fellowship project as part of the Insight Data Science Summer 2019 NYC cohort.

 *I am not the original author of then files inside of the "docker" and "k8s_dashboard" directories.
 I merely edited them to suit the needs of this project.
 All other files were written by me from scratch.